Tuesday, September 13, 2011

 The 1954 Cadillac El Camino (Spanish for "The Royal Highway") was a two-passenger luxury sports car.
 Cadillac would not field such a car until the '80s with the introduction of the Allante.
 The spirit of the El Camino lives on with the current Cadillac XLR.
 The El Camino was reportedly scrapped.

 An convertible version of the El Camino was this 1954 Cadillac La Espada (Spanish for "The Sword").
 Its color was originally, "Apollo Gold."
-Unless a second example was built, it was later repainted, "Sword Silver."
-According to a GM press release this car was equipped with a convertible top which formed a perfect arc when in the up position.
-In reality, the car may have had no top; no photos seem to exist showing the top up.
-The fate of this car is unknown, though reportedly its near twin, the El Camino, was scrapped.
+A second example was built and painted, "Sword Silver."
+According to a GM press release the La Espada was equipped with a convertible top which formed a perfect arc when in the up position.
+In reality, an actual top may not have been installed; no photos seem to exist showing the top up.
+The fates of these two cars are unknown.